tealang/core/README.md

 # tea-go

-Go implementation of the Tealang interpreter.
-Not completely compatible to the Python implementation.
+Welcome to the repository of the Golang implementation of the Tealang interpreter runtime.
+It is NOT compatible to the Python implementation in some aspects.
+It is heavily work-in-progress, do not use in any production environment.

 ## How does FizzBuzz look?
 ```